 For a company known for its personal touch, Avon in recent years appears to have lost touch with its customers.
 The company's plans to use money freed up by its recent reorganization to fund investment in consumer research, product innovation, and advertising (for selling products and recruiting sales reps).
 In 2014 the company launched a redesigned website, which is a critical component of its digital strategy to enhance the social selling experience for Avon representatives and their customers.

 In 2014 Avon's beauty and fashion boutique brand launches its Saint Barts Instant Vacation beauty and fashion collection featuring Brand Ambassador and Pretty Little Liars star Lucy Hale.

 Building on its growing business in Latin America, in 2014 the company and Greek skincare brand KORRES entered into a partnership there to develop, manufacture, and market KORRES products.
 Also in 2014, Avon stuck a deal with fragrance giant (and former hostile suitor) Coty under which Avon Brazil's 1.5 million independent sales reps will sell select Coty fragrances in Brazil.

-Avon in July 2013 sold its Silpada Designs (acquired in 2010) direct sales sterling silver jewelry business for $85 million in cash (plus an earn-out of up to $15 million if Silpada achieves specific earnings targets over two years.)
-The sale to Rhinestone Holdings, a newly-formed company created by Silpada's founders, allows Avon to focus on reviving its core business.
+Avon in 2013 sold its Silpada Designs (acquired in 2010) direct sales sterling silver jewelry business for $85 million in cash (plus an earn-out of up to $15 million if Silpada achieves specific earnings targets over two years.)
+The sale to Rhinestone Holdings, a newly-formed company created by Silpada's founders, allowed Avon to focus on reviving its core business.